 Laboni Islam's poetry has appeared in echolocation, FreeFall, (parenthetical), spiral orb, and wildness.
 She teaches at the Art Gallery of Ontario and Aga Khan Museum, animating the gap between art and young audiences.

 Ian Kamau is a writer, music maker and designer; an artist who believes in the pursuit of actualization, especially by marginalized individuals and groups.
-He is interested in exploring the value of art to society.
-Born and raised in Esplanade, a neighbourhood in downtown Toronto, to Trinidadian parents who immigrated to Canada in the 1970s.
+Born and raised in Esplanade, a neighbourhood in downtown Toronto, to Trinidadian parents who immigrated to Canada in the 1970s, he is interested in exploring the value of art to society.
 His parents are documentary filmmakers, his mother a producer, his father a writer and director.
 He grew up around ideas, social movements, education and all forms of creativity.

 Shoilee Khan’s fiction has appeared in a diverse collection of magazines and journals, including Adbusters, Room Magazine, The New Quarterly, and Other Voices.
 She teaches English in the School of Communication and Literary Studies at Sheridan College and is the host and curator of Bluegate Reading Collective, a reading series in the Peel region.

-Adnan Khan has written for Vice, The Globe and Mail, Hazlitt and others.
-He was awarded the 2016 RBC Emerging Writer Award and has been nominated for a National Magazine Award.
-He lives in Toronto.
-Photo Credit: Sara Jane Strickland
+Adnan Khan has written for VICE, The Globe & Mail, Hazlitt, and others.
+He was awarded the RBC Taylor Prize for Emerging Writer in 2016 and has been nominated for a National Magazine Award.

 Sofia Mostaghimi's stories have appeared in The Hart House Review, Joyland Magazine, Flyway: The Journal of Writing and Environment, Echolocation, as well as two anthologies: Aestas 2014: A Fabula Press Anthology (3rd place winner) and You Care Too Much: Creative Women on the Question of Self-Care.
 A graduate of the University of Toronto's Creative Writing Master's program, she teaches, lives, and writes in Toronto.